 Life in the Fast Lane: Online Privacy, Net Neutrality, and Small Businesses

 President Donald Trump is expected to sign a measure repealing online privacy rules.
-This would have required Internet Service Providers to get the explicit permission of their customers, before selling their personal information.
+This would have required Internet service providers to get explicit permission from their customers before selling their personal information.

 Congress voted to repeal privacy regulations in March, and sent the measure to the president for his signature.
 They were adopted by the Federal Communications Commission last October, but never went into effect.

-The repeal came over the protests of privacy advocates.
-This was expected since Trump became president, and sets up larger fights later this year over Obama-era net neutrality requirements.
+The repeal came amid protests from privacy advocates.
+This was expected since Trump became president and set up larger fights over Obama-era net neutrality requirements later this year.

-If net neutrality rules are removed, supporters of the FCC rules warn, small business owners will be the biggest losers; it could make it that much harder to control their online brands.
+Supporters of the FCC rules warn that if net neutrality rules are removed, small business owners will be the biggest losers; it could make it that much harder for them to control their online brands.

 Online Privacy

-Privacy advocates argue that rolling back the online privacy regulations means broadband providers like Comcast and AT&T can do whatever they want to do with their customers’ data.
-“Advertisers and marketers are lining up to get access to all the information that’s now available about us,” said Jeff Chester, of the Center for Digital Democracy.
+Privacy advocates argue that rolling back the online privacy regulations means broadband providers like Comcast and AT&T can do whatever they want with their customers’ data.
+“Advertisers and marketers are lining up to get access to all the information that’s now available about us,” said Jeff Chester of the Center for Digital Democracy.

 The repeal of those regulations came without the support of Democrats.
 “Overwhelmingly, the American people do not agree with Republicans that this information should be sold, and it certainly should not be sold without your permission,” said House minority leader Nancy Pelosi.
 “Our broadband providers know deeply personal information about us and our families.”